Experimental Petrology

 - Detection limits for each element

-LEPR/traceDs Controlled Vocabulary Lists
+LEPR/TraceDs Controlled Vocabulary Lists

 In order for the database to connect the components of the experiments, and for the search function to work properly, it is important that we use a consistent set of descriptors and abbreviations.
 These are provided on GitHub through the PyLEPR wiki.